- English language arts

 Balanced Literacy Vs. Science of Reading

 For years, balanced literacy sought to find a middle ground between the pendulum extremes of phonics-first and whole-language advocates.
 Teachers shared their toolbox of strategies with students, from decoding to “three-cueing” to leveled readers.
 Yet such programs have been hard to evaluate in terms of efficacy.
-The SOR practices shies away from the popular guided-reading approach touted by Lucy Calkins and Jan Richardson in favor of an explicit focus on decoding and language comprehension.
+SOR education practices shies away from the popular guided-reading approach touted by Lucy Calkins and Jan Richardson in favor of an explicit focus on decoding and language comprehension.

 Why is the Science of Reading important right now?